Social Media and the Spread of Viral Marketing

 No longer the latest passing fad in a sea of marketing jargon, social media is here to stay.
-Like it or loathe it, for a marketing campaign to be successful it must navigate the fast-paced and dynamic world of social media marketing with style, drawing the right attention in the right places and knowing how to target the intended audience.
+Like it or loathe it, for a marketing campaign to be successful it must navigate the fast-paced and dynamic world of social media marketing.
+Campaigns must have style, draw the right attention in the right places and know how to target the intended audience.
 And what about viral marketing?
-Is it simply luck that dictates which marketing campaigns go viral and which miss the boat, or is it possible to use tried and tested techniques to create a campaign guaranteed to make a stir.
+Is it simply luck that dictates which marketing campaigns go viral and which miss the boat?
+Or, is it possible to use tried and tested techniques to create a campaign guaranteed to make a stir?
 OTB has the answers.

 1) Choose carefully

-It is fair to say that not all marketing campaigns are relevant to using social media as their primary outlet for communication, whether that be due to the target demographic, the content involved or simply the timing of the campaign.
+Not all marketing campaigns can use social media as their primary outlet for communication.
+It could be wrong for the target demographic, the content involved or simply the timing of the campaign.
 According to Social Media Examiner, thinking carefully and choose wisely when deciding whether to commit a campaign to social media, and deciding how best to measure the results it generates, are key.
 How are you going to ensure that social media interest is generated into tangible facts, figures and progress, and transform virtual likes into real life growth and improvement?
-These elements are all important points to be considered before diving into social media, and can influence later decisions such as which platform to prioritise and what kind of content to generate.
+These elements are all important points to be considered before diving into social media.
+They can influence later decisions such as which platform to prioritise and what kind of content to generate.

 2) Make it visual